gcalderone/DMFit.jl/README.md

 ## The `FuncWrap` and `SimpleParam` components

-`FuncWrap` and `SimpleParam` are the only built-in components of the `ModelFit` package.
-Further components are available in the [`ModelFitBasics.jl`](https://github.com/gcalderone/ModelFitBasics.jl) package.
+`FuncWrap` and `SimpleParam` are the only built-in components of the `DataFitting` package.
+Further components are available in the [`DataFittingBasics.jl`](https://github.com/gcalderone/DataFittingBasics.jl) package.

 ### `Funcwrap`
 The `FuncWrap` is simply a wrapper to a user defined function of the form `f(x, [y], [z], [further dimensions...], p1, p2, [further parameters...])`.
 The `x`, `y`, `z` arguments will be `Vector{Float64}` with the same number of elements, while `p1`, `p2`, etc. will be scalar floats.
 The function must return a `Vector{Float64}` (regardless of thenumber of dimensions) with the same number of elements as `x`.
 This components works with domains of any dimensionality.